 My Reflection Matters, LLC (MRM) was founded in 2016 by Social Liberation Eduvist (Education Activist), Chemay Morales-James.
 MRM’s mission is to provide the tools necessary to support and nurture the development of healthy racial and ethnic identities of Black and Brown children and older youth.
 It is MRM’s hope that through the thoughtful use of the resources shared and services offered via MRM, this engagement will foster self-worth in youth, a love for humanity, and develop in them the ability to think critically about the injustices they and/or others experience empowering them to combat internalized and institutional racism and oppression in American society.
 MRM accomplishes this by…

 CURATING- MRM serves as an online parent-teacher warehouse where caregivers and educators can easily find resources and products that serve as tools to support the healthy development of positive racial and ethnic identities of Black, Indigenous, and other youth of color (BIPOC). >>LEARN MORE

 Meet Founder, Chemay Morales-James

 I enjoy spending quality time with my family, especially now that I have more free time after leaving my (quite amazing) job of almost ten years at NYU’s Metro Center for Equity and the Transformation of Schools.
-While there, I served as a Social Justice/Equity Coach for educators developing and implementing culturally responsive training and technical assistance with school districts across the country.
+While there, I served as an Anti-racist Equity Coach for educators developing and implementing culturally responsive training and technical assistance with school districts across the country.

 My personal hobbies include decorating/designing, traveling, collecting art, photography, yoga, reading, and hiking.
 In addition to having worked at NYU, I’m also a former special education teacher.
 I keep my instructional skills sharp by continuing to teach at the collegiate level as well as unschooling my sons (I know.
 I’m complicated.
 What can I say?)
 I stay involved in my local and state community through my membership on Waterbury BTS’s Equity Matters Think Tank, Waterbury’s Queer Unity Empowerment Support Team (QUEST) executive board, and the CT Commissioner’s Round Table for Family & Community Engagement.